 Responding to the motion for summary judgment.
 At this point, you’ll need to file your formal written response to the motion for summary judgment or the lender will win the case.
 The response must contain your legal argument based on statutes and case law.
 (Be aware that motions for summary judgment can be difficult to beat without the help of a knowledgeable attorney.)
 If the court denies summary judgment, then the foreclosure will proceed.
 But if the court doesn't grant the lender's motion for summary judgment, the case will go to trial.

 Discovery.
 Discovery is the process where the parties ask for information and documents from each other before the trial though depositions and interrogatories, for example.
 During discovery, you can ask the lender to provide documents or other evidence that you need to back up your case.
 But you must do so within the proper time frames and in the correct format.
-You may have to respond to the lender's discovery requests as well.
+You might have to respond to the lender's discovery requests as well.
 Discovery can also lead to other motions and court hearings if you and the lender disagree about what should be provided.

 Trial.
 At trial, you’ll have to show the court why the lender should not be allowed to foreclose (based on the defenses you have raised).
 This, in all likelihood, will involve questioning witnesses and presenting evidence in court.
 You must comply with the formal rules of evidence and court procedures.
 The judge will then either:

-With a nonjudicial foreclosure, the foreclosure will not go through the court system so you will not receive a complaint or have an opportunity to file an answer.
+With a nonjudicial foreclosure, the foreclosure will not go through the court system so you won't receive a complaint or have an opportunity to file an answer.
 To fight a nonjudicial foreclosure, you will need to file your own lawsuit to get the action into court.
 (To learn more, read Nolo's article How to Fight a Foreclosure in Court: Nonjudicial Foreclosure.)